vortexlab-uclouvain/flups/README.md

 - `NDEBUG`: use this flag to bypass various checks inside the library
 - `PROF`: allow you to use the build-in profiler to have a detailed view of the timing in each part of the solve.
 Make sure you have created a folder ```./prof``` next to your executable.
 - `REORDER_RANKS`: try to reorder the MPI ranks based on the precomputed communication graph, using call to MPI_Dist_graph.
 We recommend the use of this feature when the number of processes > 128 and the nodes are allocated exclusive for your application, especially on fully unbounded domains.
-- `HAVE_METIS`: in combination with REORDER_RANKS, use METIS instead of MPI_Dist_graph to partition the call graph based on the allocated ressources.
+- `HAVE_METIS` (deprecated): in combination with REORDER_RANKS, use METIS instead of MPI_Dist_graph to partition the call graph based on the allocated ressources.
 You must hence install metis for this functionality.
+This part of the code has never been demonstrated to show a real increase of performances and therefore is depracted.
+However we still conserve the code active with this flag.
 - `COMM_DPREC`: will use the deprectated communication implementation (slower initalization time, kept for comparison purposes)

 :warning: You may also change the memory alignement and the FFTW planner flag in the `flups.h` file.